Basics

 STAYING ORGANIZED

 The most important thing that you can do to keep things moving smoothly and safely is to stay organized.
 We have caddies and bucket organizers designed to keep the supplies that you need readily available.
 Do not carry armloads of supplies to your patient or to the area in which you will be working.
 Every time you use something, put it back where it belongs.
 Keep caddies and buckets clean and stocked.
 If everyone completes each task that they start, this is not an issue.
 Every chance you get, clean the clutter, empty the sharps, empty the trash, put the records away.
-This will make everything run smoother, I guarantee it.
+This will make everything run smoother.

 SAFETY